Buying Guides · Last updated 2 June 2026

 Mortgage finance for auction purchases is possible but requires preparation.
 Lenders need time to process applications and the compressed post-auction completion window (often 28 days) creates pressure.
 Options:

-- Cash purchase -- cleanest option.
+• Cash purchase: the cleanest option.
 Requires full funds available on completion day.

-- Mortgage in principle -- have approval in place before auction day.
-The lender's survey must also happen pre-auction.
+• Mortgage in principle: have approval in place before auction day.
+The lender's valuation survey must also happen pre-auction.
+Gibraltar mortgage lenders include NatWest International, Gibraltar International Bank, and Trusted Novus Bank.

 Are Auction Properties Good Value in Gibraltar?